Prerequisites

 2. Zoom out 3x and another 10x to examine the 30 bp surrounding this position (Figure 63).

-There is only one potential canonical ("standard rule") splice acceptor site (AG) in the 30 bp region surrounding the start of the tblastn alignment to CDS-2 (Figure 63, green box).
-The splice acceptor site is located at 19,150,983-19,150,984 (Figure 63, red box) and is supported by the NCBI RefSeq Genes and Spaln alignment of D. melanogaster proteins, the GeMoMa, N-SCAN, and Augustus gene predictions, and the RNA-Seq read coverage.
+There is only one potential canonical (“standard rule”) splice acceptor site (AG) in the 30 bp region surrounding the start of the tblastn alignment to CDS-2 (Figure 63, green box).
+The splice acceptor site is located at 19,150,983-19,150,984 (Figure 63, red box) and is supported by the NCBI RefSeq Genes and Spaln alignment of D. melanogaster proteins, the GeMoMa, N-SCAN, and Augustus gene predictions, and the aggregated RNA-Seq read coverage.
 Thus, CDS-2 starts at 19,150,985.

 figure63